 Being totally honest, it’s also pretty exhilarating.
 This is what you would never admit to friends and family.
 You don’t want them to think you’re some sort of maniac anarchist.
 The truth is, everything seems clearer, you hear better, you want to fight the armored bastards and you feel like this is some sort of ballet where consequences don’t really apply.
 I don’t know why.

 You have to remind yourself that you’re not made of steel, that this is the real deal.

-I’ve read books on war, accounts, memories, theories on the appeal of the struggle and Wilfred Owen’s poetry about the Western Front (“All the poet can do today is warn”).
+I’ve read books on war, theories on the appeal of fighting and Pérez Reverte’s magnificent works on the Siege of Sarajevo.
 I obviously learned nothing.
 It’s hard to describe the empowerment you feel when you’re calling them “motherfuckers” right to their faces and they can hear you.

 The police helicopter makes another round above us and the crowd greets it with middle fingers.
 You have to remind yourself that you’re not made of steel, that this is the real deal, but the younger ones, those kids crying “U-U-UCV!” not only walk to the front, they charge it.

 People retreat and the course of action blurs.
 Some shout that we must head to the highway (where —though we didn’t know it at the time— another battle was raging.)
 Others just flee and some of them have completely red faces underneath the white tincture —either this is what old CS gas does to you, or that anti-acid you’re applying is no good.

 A lot of people stay, they raise their hands, “Don’t flee!
 Resistance!”.
 And you see the type of things no other experience can show you, the volunteers in white helmets putting their gas-masks on and rescuing the wounded, shirtless men standing on clear patches fighting an invisible Maduro, and those who, in the middle of it all, sit on the floor to check on their phones.